Hiroshi Tsuchida

 Hiroshi Tsuchida (土田 大, Tsuchida Hiroshi) is a Japanese actor affiliated with 81 Produce.
 He frequently dubs character voices from English-speaking films into Japanese for the local market.
-He is most known for his roles as Saizo/Ninja Blue in Ninja Sentai Kakuranger (1994–1995) and Grisha Jaeger in Attack on Titan (2013–2023).
+He is most well known for his roles as Saizo/Ninja Blue in Ninja Sentai Kakuranger (1994–1995) and Grisha Jaeger in Attack on Titan (2013–2023).

-Tsuchida's performance in a 1995 episode of Kakuranger, where his character is surprised by an assassin who exclaims, "Today is Friday in California!" and then attempts to shoot him, became a popular Internet meme in the early 2020s.
+Tsuchida's performance in a 1995 episode of Kakuranger, where Saizo is surprised by an assassin who exclaims "Today is Friday in California!" and attempts to shoot him, became a popular Internet meme in the early 2020s.